This Summer, Reduce Electricity Costs by Tackling These Projects

 Plug up any holes

 The cool air spewing out of vents should be treated like a precious vapor that must not escape.
 Inexpensive plastic film available at hardware stores can boost insulation around older windows where drafts are most likely.
-Foam and caulking can also help seal problem areas, as can extra insulation in the attic.
+Foam and caulking can also help seal problem areas, as extra insulation in the attic.
 Professionals can help with any installation challenges.

 If you use window-unit air conditioners, make sure they fit tightly so air can’t escape around the unit.
 The Energy Department recommends that window units have their own electrical circuits to reduce the risk of overloading the system.
 The agency estimates that creating a proper “thermal boundary” around your home can shave up to 20 percent off heating and cooling costs.
 Shutting the doors and vents of unused rooms can also lighten the load of your air conditioning unit.